atlassian/prosemirror-utils/README.md

  * **`removeColumnAt`**`(columnIndex: number) → fn(tr: Transaction) → Transaction`\
    Returns a new transaction that removes a column at index `columnIndex`.
+If there is only one column left, it will remove the entire table.

    ```javascript
    dispatch(